 The site was originally developed in vineyards by Danish born Andras Andrew Rasmussen.
 He moved to Napa County in 1880 initially working in vineyards in what is now the Carneros District.
 He purchased 120 acres on the site of now CONSTANT Diamond Mountain in 1895 – cleared forest land and planted 30 acres of vines.
 After he died, his family sold the property.

-The winery and vineyards were developed by Fred and Mary Constant with the acquisition of the property in 1993 (Fred died in 2014).
+The winery and vineyards were developed by Fred and Mary Constant after they acquired of the property in 1993 (Fred died in 2014).
 His vision complemented the already inspirational value of the property and ultimately created one of the Napa Valley’s most extraordinary estates including gorgeous vineyards, a winery and a barrel storage cave (created from stone quarried on site) which leads to a small residence simply called The Peak (designed by noted wine country architect Howard Backen of Backen, Gillam & Kroeger).

 Fred was an alum of Princeton University; he started out his career as a disk jockey and eventually began developing radio stations – ultimately owning several radio groups from the east to the west coast – including founding Wine Country Radio in the nearby city of Santa Rosa.

-This is a historic property dating back to the 1890’s.
+This historic property dates back to the 1890’s.
 The Constants were only the third owners of the property.
 After Fred passed, Mary sold the property and today it is owned by a family from China (their wedding present).
 Sai You and Aries Liu are only the property’s fourth owners.
 After the Constant’s moved here they initially began selling fruit to other premium producers.
 After Fred made some wine during the first few years he realized there was something special about this particular site.
 Philippe Melka was their consulting winemaker for a number of years and today the well-regarded Paul Hobbs is the winemaker.
 The first vintage of CONSTANT was 1995.